frederic-perez/AmE-dictionary/data/dictionary.md

 __churn__ _v_
 __churn<sup>1</sup>__ _n_ :two: __1__ A machine for making butter by shaking milk or cream. __2__ Short for churn rate.
 The time when a consumer switches his/her service provider.
 __churn<sup>2</sup>__ _v_ :nine::m: (churned, churning) __1__ If your stomach churns or something churns your stomach, you feel sick from nervousness, disgust, etc. _Just thinking about the test made my stomach churn._ _The violence in the movie churned my stomach._ __2__ To agitate in order to make into butter: _to churn cream._ __3__ To make (butter) by the agitation of cream. __4__ To shake or agitate: _The storm churned the sea._ _Churning sand._ _A surge of churning water._ _The hype machine churning into overdrive._
+__churrigueresque__ _adj_ Of or relating to a style of baroque architecture of Spain and its Latin-American colonies, characterized by elaborate and extravagant decoration.
+The name is a reference to José Churriguera, a baroque architect and sculptor.
+The Cathedral Basilica of Zacatecas in Mexico is just one example of a churrigueresque building.
 __chutney__ _n_ :two: (chutneys) A cold food made from fruit, spices, and vinegar, eaten with meat or cheese.
 __chutzpah__ _n_ (chutzpa) Shameless boldness; brazen nerve; gall.
 __chyron__ _n_ :dart::two: A graphic that is digitally superimposed over the lower portion of a broadcast television image or a video frame, often in the form of a banner of scrolling text providing supplementary information or of an animated graphic designed to attract the viewer’s attention.